 Before selecting ERP software for small businesses, it’s critical to understand your business needs (and pain points) and whether ERP software can help you address them.

-For example, do you sometimes struggle with inconsistent data from different business areas?
-Or do you find it difficult to find up-to-date financial information when you need it?
+For example, do you sometimes struggle with inconsistent data stemming from different business areas?
+Or do you find it difficult to access up-to-date financial information when you need it?
 These are often key signs that your business is outgrowing its accounting software.
 However, recognizing that your small business is ready for software like ERP is only the first step.

 What ERP means for small business

 In rapidly growing smaller businesses, managers are sometimes unable to identify what’s happening in every area of their business.
 They may, for example, not know how much inventory their business has or requires.
 ERP means that owners and managers are getting a view of what’s happening in every area of their business, including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service, and more.

 Why ERP fails

 Any small business owner looking for a successful ERP software solution must first gather the requirements of all stakeholders and carefully plan the project in advance, in pursuit of ROI.

 The reputation of ERP software as being clumsy, expensive, and difficult to use discourages many small businesses ready to take the next step.
 What's more, many ERP projects fail because small business managers fail to consider:

 - How ERP will impact day-to-day business processes